vasily-kartashov/aws-jenkins-plugin-template/README.md

 Implementing deployment algorithm
 ---------------------------
-Put your deployment logic into PluginRecorder.perform method.
-Don't forget to return the right return code.
-The code is not that numerous so you should be able to extend it as you need.
+Put your deployment logic into ```PluginRecorder.perform``` method.
+Don't forget to return the right status code from this method.
+This plugin is not that big so you should be able to read the whole code and understand it.